 How to Record your Screen with Audio and Video

-Record your screen, your voice, and yourself all at once with OBS.
+Record your screen, record your voice, and yourself all at once with OBS.
 To do this we will add each of those as a Source.

 Click the + button under the Source menu and add your Display Capture, Audio Input Capture, and Video Capture Device.
 When adding the audio, ensure you select the correct device listed that you want your audio to come from.
 In most cases, you will likely use the default mic, unless you have an external mic to use.